UCLNatSci/2022/NSCI0005/_sources/odes/2nd_order_ODEs.md

 ```{math}
 \frac{1}{c^2\,T}\frac{\mathrm{d}^2 T}{\mathrm{d}t^2} = \frac{1}{X}\frac{\mathrm{d}^2 X}{\mathrm{d}x^2} = -k^2
 ```
-where $-k^2$ as a spearation constant means we pick oscillating solutions, such that the ODEs resulting are:
+where $-k^2$ is used as the separation constant, the choice of which means we pick oscillating solutions, such that the ODEs resulting are:
 ```{math}
 \frac{\mathrm{d}^2 X}{\mathrm{d}x^2} + k^2\,X &= 0\\
 \frac{\mathrm{d}^2 T}{\mathrm{d}t^2} + k^2\,c^2\,T &= 0
 ```
-meaning:
+which each have solutions:
 ```{math}
 X(x) &= A_1\,e^{ikx} + A_2\,e^{-ikx}\\
 T(t) &= B_1\,e^{ikct} + B_2\,e^{-ikct}